icingfire/fortest/README.md

 # fortest
-it is only a test proj, for tmp files only
+it is just a test project, for tmp files only